 Hover excels with a great interface, great usability, and a commitment to data protection.
 They also have excellent support options.

-Hover’s pricing for unique TLDs can be much more expensive compared to other domain registrars.
-And for all their talk about bundling things like WHOIS protection with every purchase, they don’t really offer some basic domain management options like email and domain forwarding.
+Hover’s pricing for unique TLDs can be much more expensive than other domain registrars.
+And for all their talk about bundling things like WHOIS protection with every purchase, they don’t offer some basic domain management options like email and domain forwarding.

 iwantmyname is a domain name registrar founded in 2008 in Wellington, New Zealand.
 They are quirky and exclusively focused on domain names. iwantmyname is an independent subsidiary of the publicly traded CentralNic Internet Services corporation.

-iwantmyname is not ICANN accredited themselves, They are a reseller of the domain registrar CentralNic.
+iwantmyname is not ICANN accredited, they are a reseller of the domain registrar CentralNic.

 iwantmyname’s main strength is its size and focus on domain names.
 They don’t offer any complementary products.
-Instead, the focus on making your integration between your domain name and your hosting / email / server / etc as simple as possible with their directory of DNS records / services (aside, learn how domain names work here).
+Instead, they aim to integrate your domain name and your hosting/email/server/etc. as simply as possible with their directory of DNS records/services.

 They also have a really wide selection of TLDs.